LingHsuan/IoT/README.md

 ## Example
 A sample is provided with the library:<br>
-`plants.ino` tells the status of moisture within red, yellow and green colors.
+- `plants.ino` tells the status of moisture within red, yellow and green colors.

 ## Function Overview
 - `Plant(uint8_t dhtPin);`<br>
 Set up the soil and moisture sensor pin.<br><br>
 -	`int readMoisture();`<br>
-Read the value of the soil moisture.<br><br>
+Read the exact value of soil moisture.<br><br>
 -	`float MoiToPercentage(int moiValue);`<br>
 Turn the value of soil moisture into percentage for human to read.<br><br>
 - `DHT(uint8_t dhtPin);`<br>